 The handset provided with this equipment is hearing aid compatible (HAC).
 If you are using a headset or if you are in Handsfree Mode, you do not need to use the handset.
-See "Using a Headset" on page 7 and "Using Handsfree Mode" on page 35 for more information.
+See "Using Handsfree Mode" on page 41 for more information.